CalmEQ/CalmEQ-Pi-Setup/README.md

-# Adafruit Raspberry Pi Finder
+# CalmEQ Raspberry Pi Finder and Setup Program

 The Pi Finder is intended to work with the [latest version of Raspbian][1], so please make sure you have installed Raspbian on your SD card before continuing.